Manic Street Preachers: History

-Formation and early years (1986–1991)
+Formation and early years (1986–1990)

 Manic Street Preachers formed in 1986 at Oakdale Comprehensive School, Blackwood, South Wales, which all the band members attended.
+Their first line-up consisted of singer and guitarist James Dean Bradfield, rhythm guitarist Nicky Wire, bassist Miles "Flicker" Woodward, and drummer Sean Moore.
 Bradfield and the slightly older Moore are cousins and shared bunk beds in the Bradfield family home after Moore's parents divorced.
 During the band's early years, Bradfield, alongside the classically trained Moore, primarily wrote the music while Wire focused on the lyrics.
-The origin of the band's name remains unclear, but the most often-told story relates that Bradfield while busking one day in Cardiff, got into an altercation with someone (sometimes said to be a homeless man) who asked him "What are you, boyo, some kind of manic street preacher?"
+Some of their earliest performances were held at the Blackwood Miners Welfare Institute in the town.
+The band's name came from Bradfield's busking when he was 16:

-Original bassist Flicker (Miles Woodward) left the band in early 1988, reportedly because he believed that the band were moving away from their punk roots.
-The band continued as a three-piece, with Wire switching from guitar to bass, and in 1988 they released their first single, "Suicide Alley".
-Despite its recording quality, this punk ode to youthful escape provides an early insight into both Bradfield's guitar work and Moore's live drumming, the latter of which would be absent from the band's first LP.
-The Manics intended to restore revolution to rock and roll at a time when Britain was dominated by shoegaze and acid house.
-The NME gave "Suicide Alley" an enthusiastic review, citing a press release by Richey Edwards: "We are as far away from anything in the '80s as possible."

-After the release of "Suicide Alley," Edwards joined the band on rhythm guitar and contributed to lyrics alongside Wire.
-Edwards also designed record sleeves and artwork and drove the band to and from gigs.
+Woodward left the band in early 1988, reportedly because he believed that the band were moving away from their punk roots.
+The band continued as a three-piece, with Wire switching from rhythm guitar to bass, and in 1988 they released their first single, "Suicide Alley".
+Despite its poor recording quality, this single provides an early insight into both Bradfield's guitar work and Moore's live drumming.
+NME gave "Suicide Alley" an enthusiastic review, citing a press release by the band's friend Richey James Edwards: "We are as far away from anything in the '80s as possible."
+In 1989, Edwards, who drove the band to and from gigs, joined the band as rhythm guitarist and co-lyricist alongside Wire.
+Edwards also designed the record sleeves, artwork and the spray stenciled jumpers the band began wearing, with slogans such as "suicide solution" and "kill yourself".

-In 1990 the Manic Street Preachers signed a deal with label Damaged Goods Records for one EP.
+In 1990, Manic Street Preachers signed a deal with label Damaged Goods Records for one EP.
 The four-track New Art Riot E.P. attracted as much media interest for its attacks on fellow musicians as for the actual music.
-With the help of Hall or Nothing management, the Manics signed to indie label Heavenly Records.
-The band recorded their first single for the label, entitled "Motown Junk".